 Steve finally accepted the gift of life from his eldest son Gregg, who donated a kidney to his dad in 2004.
 The journey changed Steve.
-He co-authored On the List with Harlan Abrahams, a book expressing his goal of eliminating our nation’s tragic shortage of transplant organs.
+He co-authored On the List with Harlan Abrahams, a book expressing his goal of eliminating our nation’s tragic shortage of organs for transplantation.

-Steve strives to help families navigate difficult organ transplant issues, and the personal family challenges that come with it.
-He also wants to create better policy in America.
-He’s working toward new legislation and serves on the board of the Donor Alliance Council, the organ procurement organization that obtains and distributes transplant organs in Colorado and Wyoming.
+Steve strived to help families navigate difficult organ transplant issues and the personal family challenges that came with it.
+He worked toward new legislation to create better policy around transplantation in America.

 Steve Farber’s transplant journey inspired him to found the American Transplant Foundation together with Heidi Heltzel and Dr. Laurence Chan.
 It’s unique, because it does not focus on particular organs like kidneys or hearts or livers, nor does it limit its mission to enhancing donor awareness.
 The American Transplant Foundation goes beyond donor awareness to tackle the tough policy issues that must be solved to eliminate the gap between the need for organs and their supply.